A Drag Queen Spoke At A Colorado School’s Career Day, And Some Parents Are Not Amused

 A drag queen spoke to Colorado middle school students about performing in drag as part of the school’s Career Day, and some parents are less than happy about it.

 As KCNC-TV (Denver) reports, Rocky Top Middle School, in Thornton, invited a variety of adults to speak to the 6th- through 8th-graders about their career options.
 Among the invitees was a drag queen who uses the stage name “Jessica L’Whor.”
 She says that performing in drag is her career, and she’s so busy with bookings that she often works six nights per week.
-(The feature image of this article contains a stock photo of a drag queen, and is not a picture of Jessica; you can see her picture below in this article.)

 Jessica did not mention her whole stage name in speaking to the students, instead asking them to call her “Ms. Jessica.”
-Neither did she perform her act; rather, in full costume and makeup, she read from a book, identified by The Atlanta Journal-Constitution as Horrible Harry, which discusses bullying, Jessica tells a KCNC reporter.
+Neither did she perform her act; rather, in full costume and makeup, she read from a book, identified by The Atlanta Journal-Constitution as Horrible Harry, which discusses bullying, Jessica told a KCNC reporter.

 “The book talks about bullies, and the negative things that can happen through being bullied.”